Stand-your-ground law: Germany

 German law permits self-defense against an unlawful attack.
 If there is no other possibility for defense, it is generally allowed to use even deadly force without a duty to retreat.
 However, there must not be an extreme imbalance ("extremes Missverhältnis") between the defended right and the chosen method of defense.
-In particular, in case firearms are used, a warning shot must be given when defending a solely material asset.
+In particular, in a case in which firearms are used, a warning shot must be given when defending a mere material asset.
 If the self-defense was excessive, its perpetrator is not to be punished if he or she exceeded on account of confusion, fear or terror.

 Ireland

 Under the terms of the Criminal Law (Defence and the Dwelling) Act 2011, property owners or residents are entitled to defend themselves with force, up to and including lethal force.
 Any individual who uses force against a trespasser is not guilty of an offense if he or she honestly believes they were there to commit a criminal act and a threat to life.
 However, there is a further provision which requires that the reaction to the intruder is such that another reasonable person in the same circumstances would likely employ it.
 This provision acts as a safeguard against grossly disproportionate use of force, while still allowing a person to use force in nearly all circumstances.

 The law was introduced in response to DPP v.
 Padraig Nally.